-My name is Mario Laguna and on behalf of my Concierge team it is our pleasure to give you the warmest welcome to the Presidente InterContinental Mexico City.
+My name is Mario Laguna and on behalf of my Concierge team, it is my pleasure to give you the warmest welcome to the Presidente InterContinental Mexico City.
 We are committed to help you make your stay in our city a truly memorable experience.

 Presidente InterContinental Mexico City is an award-winning hotel in Polanco, one of the capital’s most dynamic cultural, business and shopping areas.
 This prestigious locale is close to the National Museum of Anthropology, Chapultepec Park, Chapultepec Castle and the National Auditorium.
 Presidente Masaryk Avenue and Pasaje Polanco shops are also worth seeing.
 Please let us help with your arrangements, if you may.

 To make the most of your day, we recommend starting early having a delicious traditional Mexican breakfast at Frutas y Flores.
 Then head to the Anthropology Museum, walking distance from the Hotel, to get a better understanding of Mexican pre-Hispanic culture.
 You must not miss the Aztec, Mayan, and Toltec wings; as well as some of the most impressive pieces like the Aztec Calendar and the statue of Tlaloc.
 Hop on the tourbus for your next stop, Chapultepec Castle.
 Aside from admiring its elegant architecture, you cannot leave without taking a picture of the magnificent view from this building nestled at the top a hill.
 Head next to La Condesa, a very chic neighborhood with outdoor cafés and colorful parks where you can enjoy one of the many atmospheres our city has to offer.

 Most Mexicans are devout Catholics and believers of the Virgin of Guadelupe.
 We recommend that you use discretion when discussing the subject.